Part 13: A Wedding, A Short Con, and Drifting

 President Roosevelt wrestled with the GREAT DEPRESSION.
 Set up all sorts of Government agencies, including "Transient Camps", CCC camps, WPA, PWA, etc.

 Later, he goes into greater detail on his teen years.
 He would be closer to 16 in these entries.
-Dad meets a teen age girl named Alma Anderson.
+Dad meets a teenager, Alma Anderson, who he would later marry.

 Columbia, S.C.: Transient Camp....Did Shows....prize fights...met Alma Anderson....Nick dates her girl friend.